ShahSau/React/Recipe App/recipe-app/README.md

+This website was build using recipe API from Edamam https://developer.edamam.com/edamam-docs-recipe-api
+<a href="https://www.w3schools.com">Visit W3Schools.com!</a>
-This website was build using recipe API from edamam (https://developer.edamam.com/edamam-docs-recipe-api) Techonologies used: React, React Route, Bootstrap, REST API.
+Techonologies used: React, React Route, Bootstrap, REST API.